Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 What to Expect

-Children of all ages were able to enjoy the event’s Toys “R” Us KidZone.
+Other highlights from last year’s festival included the Toys “R” Us KidZone.
 It featured a variety of games, interactive stations and crafts.
 There were also special appearances by popular characters.
+Celebrate BC’s inaugural edition also had a zipline adventure ride, another part of what was a great event to attend.
+Exact details for 2026 are to be confirmed.

 Celebrate BC Entertainment